rubenhortas/rubenhortas.github.io/_posts/2024-02-13-htb-devvortex.md

 `echo "10.10.11.242 dev.devvortex.htb" | sudo tee -a /etc/hosts`

-And, now, we browse to our new htb-devvortex-web
+And, now, we browse to our new devvortex web

 ![dev.devvortex web](htb-devdevvortex-web.png)
 *dev.devortex web*